-Start by taking a step back and analyzing the cause.
-Understanding why top performers quit is the first step in preventing yours from leaving for greener pastures.
-Luckily, you don't have to make these mistakes yourself to learn from them.
-Plenty of others already have.
+Start by taking a step back and objectively analyzing the causes of voluntary turnover on your team.
+Understanding why top performers quit is the first step you can take to prevent your employees from leaving for greener pastures.
+Luckily, you don't have to make these mistakes in order to learn from them.

-1. Their expectations are not being met.
+1. Their expectations aren't being met

 Why is that?

-One of the top mistakes managers make in talent retention is assuming that your star performers will be willing to share the pain during financially challenging times.
-If their efforts go unnoticed or are taken for granted, they'll start looking for opportunities elsewhere.
+One of the top mistakes managers make in talent retention is assuming that their star performers will be willing to share the pain during financially challenging times.
+If those employees' efforts go unnoticed or are taken for granted, they'll start looking for opportunities elsewhere.

-"Tenure-based or compensation strategies with little differentiation between high and low performers are likely to alienate your high performers the most."
+Karie Willyerd mentioned in "What High Performers Want at Work" that "[t]enure-based or compensation strategies with little differentiation between high and low performers are likely to alienate your high performers the most."

-3. They're not as engaged as you think they are.
+3. They're not as engaged as you think they are

 How do you keep them engaged?
-Jean Martin and Conrad Schmidt shared the secret in their Harvard Business Review article, "How to Keep Your Top Talent"
+Jean Martin and Conrad Schmidt shared the secret in their Harvard Business Review article, "How to Keep Your Top Talent":

 It may seem obvious, but the solution is for senior management to double (or even triple) its efforts to keep young stars engaged.
 That means recognizing them early and often, explicitly linking their individual goals to corporate ones, and letting them help solve the company’s biggest problems.

-4. Their opportunities are limited at work.
+4. Their professional development opportunities are limited

 There's a tendency for business unit managers to want to keep their best performers to themselves.
-This is understandable, but it can also limit opportunities for employees that want to grow and develop professionally.
+This is understandable, but it can also limit opportunities for employees who want to grow and develop professionally.

-5. Their higher productivity goes unrecognized.
+5. Their higher productivity goes unrecognized

-Imagine doing four or five times more work than the rest of the team, at great personal sacrifice, but no one seems to notice.
-Even worse, your slacker co-worker just received a $100 bonus simply because her name was pulled out of a hat as "employee of the month."
-Would you continue putting for the effort if your above-and-beyond work continued to go unrecognized?
+Imagine doing four or five times more work than the rest of your team but no one seems to notice.
+Even worse, your coworker just received a $100 bonus simply because her name was pulled out of a hat as "Employee of the Month."

-6. They're not getting the feedback they crave.
+6. They're not getting the feedback they crave

 In addition to wanting feedback, they want it regularly.
 Most employees resent having to wait a year or more for a performance review that may focus on no-longer relevant issues, and your top performers are no different.